 As described in the "SMFG Corporate Governance Guideline," outside directors may hold meetings that only outside directors may attend to serve as forums for building consensus and exchanging information with regard to matters pertaining to corporate governance and businesses from an independent and objective standpoint.
-In FY2018, three such meetings were held.
-During these meetings, outside directors engaged in vigorous discussion regarding topics such as the ideal procedures for selecting agenda items based on the role of the Board of Directors and management issues for SMBC Group.
-The results of these discussions were communicated to management.
+At recent meetings, outside directors engaged in brisk exchanges of opinions aimed at better exercising their functions.